smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ## Potential downsides

-- This feature introduces additional logics in both Core and Proxy and will increase their complexity.
+- This feature introduces additional logic in both Core and Proxy and will increase their complexity.
 - When a single device is connected to SDL Core through multiple transports, different values of `DeviceUID` will be assigned per transport.
 Also, HMI receives multiple `DeviceInfo` information through `BasicCommunication.UpdateDeviceList` request, although there is actually one device.
 These behaviors may confuse HMI developers.<br>
 Note: these behaviors are already seen on current SDL Core when an app on a phone is connected through a transport and another app on the same phone is connected through a different transport.
 - Transferring a service between Primary and Secondary Transports may not be smooth as it involves terminating the service on a transport then restarting it on another transport.